andycroll/andycroll.com/_posts/2018/2018-04-01-stop-robots-crawlers-triggering-errors-rails.md

 end
 ```

-One of my sites gets hit by many more crawlers that aren't included by default in the gem.
+One of my sites gets hit by many crawlers that aren't included by default in the gem.
 So I add these to the list of crawlers in an initializer:

 ### `config/initializers/is_crawler.rb`